LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

 # Submission

-- When your project is ready to grade, submit your complete cs2-lab3-listperformance-java repository URL including your GitHub userid on Sakai as an inline submission.

-- In addition, submit the spreadsheet with your performance measurements and the resulting chart, either by including its URL in your inline submission or including the spreadsheet document itself in your repository.
+- Make sure you have created a separate project for this activity.
+- Include a project-specific readme file including your reflection and any other thoughts or design decisions.
+- In IDEA, export your project as a zip file and attach here.

 # Grading

-- 1 submission via GitHub
-- 1 tests passing and completion of items marked TODO
+- 1.5 tests passing and completion of items marked TODO
-- 1 performance testing for increasing problem sizes
+- 1.5 performance testing for increasing problem sizes
 - 2 written part
   - 1.5 responses to the questions above
   - 0.5 grammar, style, formatting